I am a big proponent of coaches seeking to be interviewed whenever possible.

-Yesterday I signed up to do yet another marketing course (marketing course to me are like shoes and cute puppies are to my wife!) with a well-known company who operates in the coaching space.
+Yesterday I signed up to do yet another marketing course (marketing courses to me are like shoes and cute puppies are to my wife!) with a well-known company that operates in the coaching space.

 I literally hadn’t finished paying them before they were trying to upsell me to a significantly more expensive offering.

 Then 15 minutes after the money left my account and I got the confirmation email from them I got another email.
 It said there was a problem with my order and that I had left my discount code for the upsell in my cart.

 Do marketers have to stoop to such levels?

 And if so, does that mean we as coaches have to do likewise

 The answer to both questions is an emphatic no.

 There are plenty of successful ethical marketers and lots of ethical coaches who are crushing it.

 The reality is though, that unless you have a sack of spare cash to spend on hiring somebody to do it for you, you’re going to have to learn the basics of marketing.

 I know, I know, that all sounds tiresome, but it is what it is.